 Casquette

 A classic cycling cap still has its place in cooler months.
 It helps retain heat that might otherwise escape through your head and offers some protection from rain and low sun glare.
-Until the weather turns truly cold, a simple cotton cap is a practical and lightweight choice.
+Until the weather turns truly cold, a simple cotton cap is a practical, lightweight and surprisingly effective choice.

 Lightweight gloves

 Thin gloves can make a noticeable difference to comfort on crisp mornings.
 They’re warm enough to start your ride without causing your hands to overheat once your body warms up.
-Save the heavy winter gloves for the colder months.
+Save the heavy winter gloves for the colder months-you’d be surprised how a thick set of gloves can be uncomfortably hot!

 Over Socks / Overshoes when it’s wet